meghapsimatrix/simhelpers/cran-comments.md

 ## Resubmission
 This is a resubmission.
 This resubmission adds a citation for methods used to write the functions in the package to DESCRIPTION.
+Fixed the title to be upper case.
+The resubmission also changes the CRAN links to canonical form.

 ## Test environments
 * local OS Catalina, R 3.6.3